“How, then, did you try to rebel?”

 By June 12, 1860, following the end of the sectarian clashes in the southern Kaimakamate, a declaration of the villages of Kisrawan was signed by Tanyus Shahin as general wakil, and the wakils of the villages of Kisrawan, declaring the “formal certification of the conditions for the return of the sheikhs of the Khazin family to the district of Kisrawan.
 It starts as follows: “Since everyone knows, there had been a disagreement between us, the people of the district of Kisrawan, and the Shaikhs of the Khazin family”.
 According to the declaration, the disagreement grew and spread “by the incitement of certain masters of corruption”, and that “certain selfishly motivated persons induced us into rebellion against the commands of the government.
 It continues rather remarkably, given that the uprising had been calling for the liberation of the authority of the muqata’jis: “thus we now declare ourselves submissive and obedient to the commands and laws of the gracious Sublime State.”, and last “As for the remaining claims resulting from this disagreement, it is left to a meeting with the aforesaid Sheikhs to make amends and to exchange forgiveness and absolution from them”.

 However, the return of the sheikhs did not imply a return to the old regime.
 A new arrangement was reached in Istanbul, a compromise between the Ottoman State and the French Second Empire, that established the Mutasarrifiyya of Mount Lebanon by merging the two Kaimakamate in one district.
-The constitutional charter of the Mutasarrifiyya granted Mount Lebanon self-rule and declared the equality of all before the law and specifically mentioned the abolishment of the privileges of the muqata’jis class46.
+The constitutional charter of the Mutasarrifiyya granted Mount Lebanon self-rule and declared the equality of all before the law and specifically mentioned the abolishment of the privileges of the muqata’jis class.
 One can argue that even if the Kisrawan uprising and was a short interlude during which peasants experiment with self-rule, freedom from the sheikhs, and equality, and later merged into civil war, the Mutasarrifiyya finally exhausted their key demand: equality and the end of the muqata’jis system, ushering a new period that would be marked by the full entry of the ahali or commoners into the political life in the last decades of Ottoman rule in Mount Lebanon.

 Bibliography